bensadeh/circumflex/README.md

 #### Highlight Headlines
 Highlights headlines containing the text Show HN, Ask HN, Tell HN or Launch HN.
-Can be set to 0 (No highlighting), 1 (inverse highlighting) and 2 (colored highlighting).
+Can be set to 0 (No highlighting), 1 (inverse highlighting) or 2 (colored highlighting).
 Y Combinator Startup labels are colorized in both option 1 and 2.

 #### Use Relative Numbering
 Shows each line with a number relative to the currently selected element.
 Similar to Vim's hybrid line number mode.